-If you are trying to get pregnant, or are going to start trying, achieving a healthy weight or getting closer to it increases your chance of conceiving (getting pregnant) and having a healthy baby.
+If you are trying to get pregnant, or plan to start trying, the closer you are to a healthy weight, the greater your chance of conceiving (getting pregnant) and having a healthy baby.

 Ideal weight for conception varies

-The ideal weight for conception is different for everyone.
+The ideal weight for conception depends on how tall you are.
 Your body mass index (BMI) is a number based on your height and weight.
 The healthy BMI range is between 18.5 and 24.9.
 Adults with a BMI between 25 and 29 are considered overweight and a BMI over 30 indicates obesity.
-You can find out what your BMI is using the BHC BMI tool
+You can find out what your BMI is using our BMI tool.

-Not only does obesity increase the likelihood of infertility, research shows that obesity and excess weight gain during pregnancy is linked with a number of pregnancy complications.
-These include increased risk of miscarriage, high blood pressure, pre-eclampsia, gestational diabetes, infection, blood clotting, the need to induce labour, Caesarean birth and stillbirth.
+Obesity and excess weight gain during pregnancy is also linked with a number of pregnancy complications.
+These include increased risk of:

-Babies born to overweight or very overweight mothers have an increased risk of childhood obesity and long-term health problems.
+Babies born to very overweight mothers have an increased risk of childhood and adult obesity and other long-term health problems.

 Getting ready for pregnancy

-If you are planning to get pregnant, it is best to start a healthy eating and exercise plan now to increase the odds of getting pregnant and having a healthy baby.
+If you are planning to get pregnant, starting a healthy eating and exercise plan now improves your chances of getting pregnant and having a healthy baby.
 By making healthy changes to your diet and increasing your daily physical activity, you’ll be taking steps toward reaching a more healthy weight.
 This is also important when using IVF and other assisted reproductive technologies (ART).

 Tips for a healthier weight before pregnancy